aument-lang/aument/docs/tour.md

 }
 ```

 Exported functions and variables are accessible under a **module**.
-You have to explicit import a file as a module in order to use it:
+You have to explicitly import a file as a module in order to use it:

 ```
 import "importee.au" as module;